smso/slate/source/includes/_webhooks.md

 // soon
 ```

-> The above command returns JSON structured like this:
+> You can use an app like https://postb.in/ to test incoming requests.

 ```json